IQTLabs/SkyScan/ml-model/readme.md

 Check the logs as it is starting up and look for a token.
 Select and copy it because you will need to later.

-Then goto to the IP/domain name for the computer this is running on.... probably localhost. and port 8888 in a browser: `http://localhost:8888`
+Then go to to the IP/domain name for the computer this is running on.... probably localhost. and port 8888 in a browser: `http://localhost:8888`

 Once there, paste in the token...